 The use of Agent Orange in Vietnam resulted in massive legal consequences for The US and lawsuits filed on behalf of both US and Vietnamese veterans sought compensation for damages.

 What is Handicrafts Art?

-This small enterprise employs people who have been directly effected by the effects of Agent Orange.
+This small enterprise employs people who have been directly affected by the effects of Agent Orange.
 It supports people who might not be eligible for work by teaching them the fine art method of lacquer painting.

-The artwork is a combination of wood, egg-shell, mother of pearl, paint and lacquer and by using intricate methods and meticulous attention to detail the artists create beautiful art based on traditional Vietnamese cultural symbols.
+The artwork is a combination of wood, eggshell, mother of pearl, paint and lacquer and by using intricate methods and meticulous attention to detail the artists create beautiful art based on traditional Vietnamese cultural symbols.

 The art is part of a long process, which you can watch at every stage, and the final outcome is stunning!
 This is something that you really have to see.